SimonHFrost/resume/contents/index.md

 	- Front-end Developer
 	- Oct 2014 - Jan 2016
 	- Javascript, AngularJS, Ruby on Rails, Gulp, HAML, Sass
-	- Scrum

-	At Blacklane I improved and maintained the second version of a limo booking application which served over 150,000 views a month.
+	At Blacklane I improved and maintained the second version of a limousine booking application which served over 150,000 views a month.

-	Blacklane received Tech5 'Fastest growing startup in Germany' in 2015, processes were continuously revised and updated
+	Blacklane received Tech5's 'Fastest growing startup in Germany' in 2015, which meant that I was heavily involved in adapting our development methodology as the company grew and we transitioned to Scrum.
+I also evaluated and implemented core technology such as AngularJS, and the introduction of Gulp.

-	I continued to make improvements related to booking, ride listings, ride ratings, and other static marketing related pages.

-	Features I worked on included a corporate portal, booking form additions and modifications, visual enhancements
+	Features I worked on included a corporate portal, enhancements to the booking form, ride listing improvements, ride ratings, and static marketing/SEO related pages.

 	- Telogis
 	- Route Delivery Optimization and Logistics